|Person||Description / Notes|

 |Delilah||Philistine harlot who was bribed to entice Samson to reveal secret of his strength.
 Had Samson's hair cut while he slept, rendering him weak.|

 High Priest who judged Israel 40 years after death of Samson.
-Taught a very young Samuel who eventually became one of God's prophets.
+Taught a very young Samuel who eventually became one a prophet.

 |Elijah||Prophet who warned and punished King Ahab for his sins.
 Raised widow's son from the dead.
 Had confrontation with Israel's false prophets which ended in their death.
 After fleeing death threats from Jezebel is told to anoint 2 kings and make Elisha his successor.
 Chariot of fire miraculously takes him to a location away from Elisha.|